 Taipei is one of East Asia’s most lovely cities, and many tourists make a day trip to Pingxi to release sky lanterns near the train station.
-Pingxi is also the location of a massive lantern release to celebrate the Pingxi sky lantern festival in February every year.
+Pingxi is also the location of a massive lantern release to celebrate the Pingxi sky lantern festival.
+It is held in February every year.

 The legend has it that if you write your wishes on a lantern once in your lifetime, that they will be answered by your ancestors.

-They didn’t always have such an exclusively auspicious use in Taiwan, as they have been used by villagers to warn others of banditry in the past.
-In the UK, the lanterns have been mistaken for distress flares off the coast and teams like the RNLI (who have been through enough of late), have wasted time and money on pointless rescue missions.
+They didn’t always have such an exclusively auspicious use in Taiwan.
+In the past, they have been used by villagers to warn others of banditry.
+In the UK, the lanterns have been mistaken for distress flares off the coast.
+Teams like the RNLI (who have been through enough of late), have wasted time and money on pointless rescue missions.

 The lanterns have a burning wick, paper sides, a metal wire frame and they can travel for up to 30 miles.
 This means that they have the ability to set fire to dry crops, trash or even houses if conditions are right.

 A 10-year-old boy in Germany died after his home was burnt down by a sky lantern and newlyweds from another German town damaged two houses with their lantern.

 In Thailand, they had to ban the release of lanterns near the airport as they were disrupting the planes coming in and out.
 Other airports have reported similar problems.